 1. Boosts engagement

-Building online communities creates a two-way conversation between brands and target audiences.
+Building successful online communities with active members creates a two-way conversation between brands and target audiences.
 Engagement tactics like polls, Q&A sessions, and gamification encourage customers to participate and interact with the business and other users.

 2. Brand awareness